 Net profit.
-Net profit decreased by 15 per cent. to €1,213 million in 2009 compared to €1,433 million in 2008.
+Net profit increased by 24% to \in 1,349 million compared to \in 1,091 million in 2006.

-Wholesale banking and international retail banking
+Wholesale and international retail banking

-The following table sets forth certain summarised financial information for Rabobank Group's wholesale banking and international retail banking business for the years indicated:
+The following table sets forth certain summarised financial information for the Rabobank Group's wholesale and international retail banking business for the years indicated: